Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Results

 \subsubsection{Experimental data}

 Finally, we apply the framework presented in \cref{sec:methodology} to the experimental dataset collected in mechanical tests with anisotropic human cardiac tissue.
-The structure of the dataset is described at the beginning of the section and is identical to that of the synthetic dataset that we considered before in \cref{subsubsec:anisotropic_synthetic_data}.
+The structure of the dataset is described at the beginning of the section and is identical to that of the synthetic dataset that we considered before in \cref{subsubsec:anisotropic_synthetic_data}.\\

-We first trained a independent multi-output \ac{GP} and conditioned it on the dataset.
-The \ac{GP} posterior for all mechanical tests is shown in the appendix, see \cref{fig:gp_anisotropic_experimental}.
+\textbf{GP posterior:} The \ac{GP} posterior for all mechanical tests is shown in the appendix, see \cref{fig:gp_anisotropic_experimental}.
 The coverage estimation results in a total estimated coverage of the centered \SI{95}{\percent}-interval of $\estimatedCoverage=\SI{93.75}{\percent}$ and thus indicates that the \ac{GP} posterior correctly reflects the uncertainty in the measured data.
 Note that the \ac{GP} posterior is not physically consistent in a few cases, e.g., in the \ac{BT} test for $\sca{\lambda}_{\mathrm{f}}^{*} = 1.0$ and $\sca{\lambda}_{\mathrm{n}}^{*} = 0.5$.
-However, we would like to clarify once again that this is not critical at this step.
-A non-physical \ac{GP} posterior may lead to a mismatch between the distributions, but the statistical model is ultimately physically consistent by construction of the model library for the \ac{SEF}, see \cref{sec:methodology}.
+A non-physical \ac{GP} posterior may lead to a mismatch between the distributions, i.e., a Wasserstein-1 distance greater than zero, but the statistical model is ultimately physically consistent by construction of the model library for the \ac{SEF}, see \cref{sec:methodology}.\\